resharthy-g/url-shortener/README.md

 ## License

-This project is shared for educational and portfolio purposes.
+This project was built as a learning project and is shared publicly for educational and portfolio purposes.
-Please do not reuse or redistribute the code without permission.
+Reuse, redistribution, or commercial use of this code is not permitted without permission.